RoyalIcing/RoyalIcing/2020/vary-variables-not-rules-in-css-media-queries.md

 }
 ```

-Here we are writing our media queries mobile first.
-This means the styles for small devices (like phones) are defined first, such as our font size of 2rem for h1 elements.
-Then a wider device is targeted with a media query that increases the font size of h1 elements to 2.5rem when the viewport width is 720px or greater.
-And then another one, increasing to 3rem for viewports 1200px or wider.
+Here we are writing our media queries _mobile first_.
+This means the styles for small devices (like phones) are defined first, such as our font size of `2rem` for `h1` elements.
+Then a wider device is targeted with a media query that increases the font size of h1 elements to `2.5rem` when the viewport width is `720px` or greater.
+And then another one, increasing to `3rem` for viewports `1200px` or wider.

 So what are the issues with this approach?